-Description and Uses
+Description and uses

-Designed especially for use in the field as well as in the lab and 'on the line,' the Tooke Paint Inspection Gage has a unique capability of direct measurement of total coating thickness and the thickness of individual coats of paint.
-This precision tool is designed for inspection and thickness measurement (in accordance with ASTM D4138) of single or multiple coats on any substrate, and microscopic observation and measurement of substrate and film defects.
+Designed especially for use in the field as well as in the lab and 'on the line,' a unique capability of the Tooke Paint Inspection Gage is direct measurement of total coating thickness and the thickness of individual coats of paint.
+This precision tool is designed for inspection and thickness measurement (in accordance with ASTM D4138) of single or multiple coats on any substrate, and for microscopic observation and measurement of substrate and film defects.
 In addition to routine use, it often serves as a "referee" instrument to calibrate indirect or non-destructive thickness measuring instruments.
-It is virtually the only tool for measuring paint on plastics.